1998–99 National League 1

 The 1998–99 National League 1, sponsored by Jewson, was the twelfth full season of rugby union within the third tier of the English league system.

+Henley finished the season as champions and along with runners up Manchester were promoted to Premiership Two.
+The relegated sides were Morley and Liverpool St Helens, both of whom would drop to National League 2 North.

 Structure

 The league consisted of fourteen teams, playing each other on a home and away basis to make a total of twenty-six matches for each team.
-There were two promotion places with the top two teams promoted to the 1999–2000 Allied Dunbar Premiership Two.
+There were two promotion places with the top two teams promoted to the Premiership Two.
 Two teams were relegated to either National League 2 North or South, depending on geographical location.